microsoft/api-guidelines/azure/Guidelines.md

 ## Advice for new services
 Great APIs make your service usable to customers.
 They are intuitive, naturally reflecting and communicating the underlying model and its behavior.
 They lend themselves easily to client library implementations in multiple programming languages.
 And they don't "get in the way" of the developer, by remaining stable and predictable, especially over time.

 This document provides Microsoft teams building Azure services with a set of guidelines that will help service teams build great APIs.
 The guidelines can be applied to create an API that is approachable, sustainable, and consistent across the Azure platform.
 We do this by applying a common set of patterns and web standards to the design and development of the API.
 For developers, a well defined and constructed API enables them to build fault tolerant applications that are easy to maintain, support, and grow.
 For Azure service teams, the API is often the source of code generation, and enabling a broad audience of developers across multiple languages.

-Service teams should engage the API Stewardship Board early in the development lifecycle for guidance, discussion, and review of their API.
+Azure Service teams should engage the API Stewardship Board early in the development lifecycle for guidance, discussion, and review of their API.
 In addition, it is good practice to perform a security review, especially if you are concerned about PII leakage, compliance with GDPR, or any other considerations relative to your situation.

-Our goal is to create a developer friendly API where:
+Your goal is to create a developer friendly API where:

 :white_check_mark: **DO** ensure that customer workloads never break

 :white_check_mark: **DO** ensure that customers are able to adopt a new version of service or SDK w/out requiring code changes

+## Azure Management Plane vs Data Plane
 > Note: Developing a new service requires the development of at least 1 (management plane) API and potentially one or more additional (data plane) APIs.
 When reviewing v1 service APIs, we see common advice provided during the review.
 > A **management plane** API is implemented through the Azure Resource Manager (ARM) and is used by subscription administrators.
 A **data plane** API is used by developers to implement applications.
 Rarely, a subset of operations may be useful to both administrators and users, in which case it should appear in both APIs.
 Although the best practices and patterns described in this document apply to all REST APIs, they are especially important for **data plane** services because it is the primary interface for developers using your service.
+The **management plane** APIs may have other preferred practices based on the conventions of the Azure ARM.

 ### Start with developer experience
 A great API starts with a well thought out and designed service.
-It is extremely difficult, if not impossible, to create an elegant API that will work well on top of a service that is poorly designed.
-For example, if during a user study during a preview, you discover that customers are struggling to use your API, e.g. they don't understand the abstraction layer, take the time to fix your service.
+It is extremely difficult to create an elegant API that will work well on top of a service that is poorly designed.
+It is important that your development team builds some client code using the API.
+Hold reviews and share what is learend with your team.
+Engage with your customers during a preview release.
+If during a preview you discover that customers are struggling to use your API, e.g. they don't understand the abstraction layer, take the time to fix your service abstractions.
 This will benefit the developer and your team.
-For this reason, it's important that you put yourself in the developer's shoes and think deeply about how they will be using your API and your service.
+Put yourself in the developer's shoes and think deeply about how they will be using your API and your service.

 Think about the code that a customer will write both before and after the REST API call.
+What data structures will they need to assemble?
+What is the most likely next call?

 :white_check_mark: **DO** provide examples in multiple languages